Reflections from the Ledge: A Journey of Hope

 He closed his eyes.

 They had chased him.
 Again and again.
 Sometimes drunk with courage.
-Other times trembling, afraid of what they didn’t understand.He remembered a man screaming incoherently at the sight of him near a riverbank, falling to his knees in a religious panic.
-Another time, a teenage boy had thrown rocks as he fled, calling him a monster with tears running down his cheeks.
+Other times trembling in fear of what they didn’t understand.
+He remembered a man screaming incoherently at the sight of him near a riverbank.
+The man fell to his knees in a religious panic.
+Another time, a teenage boy threw rocks as he fled, calling him a monster with tears streaming down his cheeks.

 There had even been one who shot him.
-The bullet had lodged just beneath the skin of his shoulder—a hot, biting pain that lingered longer than it should have.
+The bullet lodged just beneath the skin of his shoulder—a hot, biting pain that lingered longer than it should have.
 He had carried that wound for weeks, too close to the city to risk moving freely, too weak to travel deeper into the mountains.

 And yet…